AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/overview.md

 ## Configure file names

-For information about the segment schedule and file name editing options, refer to the [Configure](../../ui/activate-destinations.md#configure) step in the activate destinations tutorial.
+For information about the segment schedule and file name editing options, refer to the [Activate audience data to batch profile-based destinations](../../ui/activate-batch-profile-destinations.md) tutorial.

 ## Select attributes - Select which schema fields to use as destination attributes in your exported files {#destination-attributes}

 In this step, you are selecting which fields to export to email marketing destinations, and marking which fields are mandatory.
-For information about this step, refer to the [Select attributes](../../ui/activate-destinations.md#select-attributes) step in the activate destinations tutorial.
+For information about this step, refer to the [Select attributes](../../ui/activate-batch-profile-destinations.md#mapping) step in the activate destinations tutorial.

 ## Identity {#identity}